gragra33/Blazing.Extensions.DependencyInjection/README.md

 ## Key Features and Critical Patterns

+This library delivers enterprise-grade dependency injection capabilities with unique features like keyed services support and attribute-based auto-registration.
+The implementation focuses on performance, safety, and developer productivity while maintaining compatibility with Microsoft's standard dependency injection patterns.

 > **🔥 CRITICAL PATTERN**: When using `GetServiceCollection` + `BuildServiceProvider`, you MUST call `BuildServiceProvider` to complete the setup:
 >
 > ```csharp